 There is no evidence that nicotine e-cigs have ever been marketed to youth.
 A 2014 E-Cigarette Survey found that 80% of ex-smoking vapers use non-tobacco flavored cigarettes, and 60% of these adult vapers use sweet flavors - indicating the real market for these products.
 Adult cigarette smokers and ex-smokers consume >99% of nicotine containing e-cigs.

 8 “E-cigarettes emit a pollution cloud that contains hazardous materials, presenting a potential danger to the public” and “secondhand harm to others”

 There is no evidence that e-cigarette aerosol poses any harm or risk to the public.
 Those compounds emitted by e-cigarettes are below levels emitted by: cooking, carpeting, printers, cleaning products, dry cleaned clothes, hair sprays, perfume, nail polish, a cup of coffee, and even air fresheners.
-The only scientific review on environmental impact of e-cigarettes concluded:
+The only scientific review on environmental impact of vape kits concluded:

 E-cigarettes (aka vapor products) are NOT cigarettes.

 10 “E-cigarettes are just the latest gimmick from #BigTobacco to hook a new generation on their products”

 Vapor products were marketed to smokers for nearly a decade before any tobacco company began marketing “cigalike” e-cigarettes.
 The original e-cigarette was invented by a chinese smoker after he watched his father die from lung cancer.
 E-cigs have replaced more than 3 billion packs of cigarettes worldwide since 2008